2-REC/hugo-myportfolio-theme/README.md

 * "subtitle": A subtitle.
 Typically the kind of services or specialty you provide.
 * "background": The image used for the background.
 * "text": A short phrase to draw attention and make the visitor to see more.

+Additionally, the following parameters can be used to customize the scrolling button.
+* "button_image": The image used as the button.
-* "button_text": The text displayed on the scrolling button.
+* "button_text": The text on the button.
+* "button_icon": The icon used as the button.
+These parameters are mutually exclusive, so only one can be used (the others will be ignored).
+They are presented in their order of priority.

-All the parameters are optional - if not defined, it will not be added to the page content.
+All the parameters are optional: if not defined, their corresponding element will not be added to the page content.

 ### ABOUT: Introduce yourself